HIPAA Compliance Action

 Prioritization

-Rank findings by risk severity, regulatory weight, and operational impact using a structured scoring matrix.
+Rank each finding by risk and impact with a simple scoring grid.

 3